Return of the Fly: Production

 Drive-in advertisement from 1959 for Return of the Fly and co-feature, The Alligator People.

 Kurt Neumann, who directed The Fly, died in 1958, so Robert L. Lippert, who financed the original, had to find a new director.
 He hired director Edward Bernds and producer Bernard Glasser, who had done Space Master X-7 for Lippert.
 The budget was more than the normal $125,000 for Lippert productions.

 He says that the budget was $275,000 – $25,000 of which went to Vincent Price's fee.

 Bernds says his original draft of the film incorporated footage from the first Fly film but they were not allowed to use it.
 He also said Vincent Price insisted on reading the script before signing on to the film.
 Once he did, he objected when Bernds cut down on some of his scenes for length.

 Filming started on 2 February 1959.

 During a particular dialogue scene, actor David Frankham rather conspicuously handles a cane, which closely resembles the wolf-head walking stick famously utilized in Universal's film, The Wolf Man (1941).

 The script of the film was written specifically to use the standing sets from The Fly (1958), on the Fox lot in Westwood.
 The film was finished in March 1959 and released as a double bill with The Alligator People in July.

 Release

 Home media

 Shout!
 Factory's 2019 Blu-ray release "The Fly Collection" includes all five Fly films plus new audio commentaries.
 Return of the Fly features a commentary by co-star David Frankham and another by horror film historian Tom Weaver.

 Reception

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 36% based on 14 reviews, with a weighted average rating of 4.8/10.

 Author and film critic Leonard Maltin awarded the film two and a half out of four stars, calling it "[an] adequate sequel to The Fly".

-Other media

 In popular culture

 Horror punk band The Misfits pay tribute to the film with their 1978 song "Return of the Fly".

 The original Teenage Mutant Ninja Turtles animated series references the film in a third-season episode by the same name.